(888) 762-8642

 Instructions:

-3. In a deep skillet, heat 3 Tbsp Olive oil to medium.
-Add chile flakes and sauté for a minute.
+3. While pasta cooks, heat olive oil in a deep skillet over medium heat.
+Add Crushed Calabrian Chile Flakes and sauté for a minute.
 Add sliced garlic and sauté for 2-3 minutes or until the garlic starts to soften.
-Add tomatoes, clams, parsley, Naples Seasoning, and white wine and cover.
+Add tomatoes, parsley, Naples Seasoning, cleaned clams, and white wine and cover.
 Cook about 5 minutes, or until the clams open up.

 4. Once the clams have opened, add the spaghetti and toss well to coat.